 Mr. Simailak: Thank you, Mr. Speaker.
-I'm glad there seems to be some movement with trying to get some of these bills worked on.
-I'm wondering now: will the....
-I had another question in mind, but will the minister commit to coming to Baker Lake, to visiting Baker Lake, and seeing the sites for herself and meeting with the hamlet council to explain what work has been done or what work is trying to be done in the future to help remediate some of these sites.
+I'm glad there seems to be some movement with trying to get some of these spills worked on.
+I had another question in mind, but will the minister commit to coming to Baker Lake, to visiting Baker Lake, seeing the sites for herself and meeting with the hamlet council to explain what work has been done or what work is trying to be done in the future to help remediate some of these sites?
 Thank you, Mr. Speaker.